pyatl/jam-sessions/2019-10/README.md

 #### Tips

-* Write each exercise as its own function with a meaningful name, you will need those later.
+* Write each exercise inside an individual function with a meaningful name, you will need those later.

 * You can do exercises 3 and 4 first and use their code to solve 1 and 2, but always splitting a number into all its bits is not the most efficient way of manipulating the LSB only.

-* Have you noticed that the LSB of a number basically dictates whether a number is odd or even?
+* Have you noticed that the LSB of a number dictates whether a number is odd or even?
 You may want to try playing with the Modulo (`%`) and Integral Division (`//`) operations in Python!

 * Alternatively, Python has some [Bitwise Operators] you can try to use.

 * You can also use the `bin` builtin to display the binary value of any number:
-    ```
+    ```python
     >>> bin(71)
     '0b1000111'
     ```